Phase Transitions for Sparse Random Sets Under Linear Forms: Standard Asymptotic Notation

 \section{Standard Asymptotic Notation}

-Let $X$ be a real-valued random variable depending on some positive integer parameter $N$, and let $f(N)$ be some real-valued function.
-We write $X \sim f(N)$ to denote the fact that, for any $\epsilon_1, \epsilon_2 > 0$, it holds for all sufficiently large values of $N$ that
+Let $X = X_N$ be a real-valued random variable depending on a positive integer parameter $N$, and let $E = E_N$ be an event depending on $N$.
+Let $f(N)$ and $g(N)$ be deterministic, positive real-valued functions.
+We employ the following standard notation. \begin{itemize} \item We write $X \sim f(N)$ to mean that $X/f(N) \xrightarrow{p} 1$ as $N\to\infty$.